• Skip to primary navigation

 Additionally, book a hotel with hot breakfast included.

-One more way to save money on food is by drinking the tap water.
-Tap water in Costa Rica is actually safe to drink in most locations.
-Just make sure to ask your hosts as some places in Costa Rica like Osa Peninsula and Tortuguero do not have drinkable tap water.
+Tap water in Costa Rica is safe to drink in most places.
+Just make sure to ask your hotels as some places in Costa Rica like Osa Peninsula and Tortuguero do not have drinkable tap water.

-You can find Costa Rica souvenir stores everywhere.
-A t-shirt is around $15-25, a painted cup is around $15, a little trinket like a wooden toucan statue is around $10-15.
+A t-shirt is around $25, a painted cup is around $15, a little trinket like a wooden toucan statue is around $15.

 The standard percentage to tip is 10%.